ThePharmer/Napkandroid/README.md

 - I use [OkHttp](https://square.github.io/okhttp/) to send POST request

 # Features
-- Send thought to Napkin
+- Send thoughts to Napkin
 - Share text from other apps to Napkin